Street Fighter (TV series)

 Street Fighter is an animated television series based on the Street Fighter video game franchise by Capcom.
 The series aired as part of the USA Network's Cartoon Express and Action Extreme Team lineups.
-It lasted two 13-episode seasons, which aired from 1995 to 1997, for a total of 26 episodes.
+The show is closely based on the Street Fighter II series, but also borrows plot elements and characters from the live-action Street Fighter film and the first two Street Fighter Alpha games.
+It also features elements from other Capcom games, such as Saturday Night Slam Masters and Final Fight.
+Capcom producer Yoshiki Okamoto served as a consultant on the show.

-The show is closely based on the Street Fighter II series, but also borrows plot elements and characters from the live-action Street Fighter film and the first two Street Fighter Alpha games, as well as CP System game-based appearances such as Saturday Night Slam Masters, Magic Sword, and Final Fight.
+It aired 26 episodes across two 13-episode seasons, which aired from 1995 to 1997.
+The show has received overwhelmingly negative reviews from critics and fans, with many listing it as the worst addition to the franchise.

 Plot

 Colonel William F. Guile is the leader of the "Street Fighters", an international undercover peacekeeping force composed of martial artists from around the world.
 They often face off against the ruthless General Bison and his Shadaloo criminal empire.
 They follow a code of honor involving the keywords "discipline", "justice" and "commitment".